Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights - NewsBreak

 - Chicago's games have gone over 44.5 points in just one opportunity this season.

-- Sunday's over/under is 3.7 points higher than the combined 40.8 PPG average of the two teams.
+- The combined points per game average of the two teams, 40.8, is 3.7 points fewer than Sunday's over/under.

-- These two squads combine to allow 44.4 points per game, 0.1 fewer than this contest's over/under.
+- These two squads combine to surrender 44.4 points per game, 0.1 fewer than this contest's over/under.

 - Packers games this season feature an average total of 49.0 points, a number 4.5 points higher than Sunday's over/under.